nrdygrnma/nuxt4-scaffolder/README.md

 This will automatically:

-1. Initialize a Nuxt 4 project (with Nuxt Image & Icon) using Bun.
+1. Initialize a Nuxt 4 project (with Nuxt Image, Nuxt Icon and Pinia) using Bun.
 2. Update `package.json` to set the `name` to your project.
 3. Configure `nuxt.config.ts` for Nuxt 4 compatibility.
 4. Install TypeScript and Tailwind CSS, and generate a Tailwind config.